 Why Was My Illinois Workers’ Compensation Claim Denied?

-We have talked about potential problems when initiating workers’ compensation claims, but what if your claim is denied outright?
+We have talked about potential problems when initiating workers’ compensation claims, but what if your compensation claim is denied outright?
 If that happens, you can work with a Chicago workers’ compensation attorney despite this denial.
 During this process, it is important to consider the reasons that your claim may have been denied.

 - Insufficient Records or Incomplete Report – It is possible that your employer may try to deny benefits by claiming that your report of the incident is inadequate.